-Apprentice Link connects people who are serious about learning the sustainable farming trade with farmers who are willing to teach them in an apprenticeship setting.
-Depending on the farm, different compensation (from hourly wages to room and board and education) may be offered in exchange for labor.
-This listing helps potential applicants find farms that are compatible with their farm training needs, which we hope will lead to successful apprenticeship opportunities.
-Our programs’ emphasis is specifically in Western NC, with a focus on farms that participate in the Collaborative Regional Alliance for Farmer Training (CRAFT) program.
+The Apprentice Link database connects people who are serious about learning the sustainable farming trade with farmers who are willing to teach them in an apprenticeship setting.
+Our programs’ emphasis is specifically in the Southern Appalachians, with a focus on farms that participate in local Collaborative Regional Alliance for Farmer Training (CRAFT) programs.

-To be included in these listings, Organic Growers’ School has vetted each farm to determine of the following criteria has been met:
+To be included in this listing, Organic Growers School has vetted each farm to determine of the following criteria has been met:

 - Farms are actively engaged in the local community.